-Why do I need a Phone Tripod
+Why do I need a Mobile Tripod

 Honestly, having a tripod can make or break your photography.
 It’s not an absolutely critical piece of gear, but it opens up a lot of different types of shots (which often turn out to be the coolest anyway).

 For example, the standard shutter speed is about 1/60th of a second.
 If you get much lower than that, motion blur may be visible because very few people’s hands are truly steady.

 With a tripod, that’s no problem!
 Of course, these multi-legged tools are a prerequisite for any type of long exposure photography.
 Once you’re below 1/30th of a second or so, there’s no way you’ll get a crisp image without having a tripod to hold the camera for you.

 Another thing to consider is the use of tripods in travel photography.

 - Tripods allow you to take long-exposure photographs.
 We’ve touched on this a couple of times, but it bears repeating.
 Without a mobile tripod, there is no way to take a long exposure on a phone.
 That locks you out of all kinds of killer photo opportunities such as astrophotography and light painting.
 In many low-light situations, exposing the photo for longer will brighten the picture enough to make it easily visible without ruining the shot with too much light.

 - Tripods allow for smooth movement of the camera/phone.
 Sometimes you need to move the camera between shots or even during them.
 Panoramas, for example, require a steady hand to track perfectly horizontal.
 Taking rapid pictures of a fast-moving subject could benefit from the same skill.
 Many tripods (though not all) come with a bezel to facilitate smooth and easy movement that can be restricted to a single plane.